 The Marshall Scholarship was established after WWII by the UK Parliament as thanks to the U.S. for the success of the Marshall Plan.
 It provides funding for exceptional college seniors to pursue two years of graduate studies in any academic area at a college or university in England, Scotland, Wales or Northern Ireland.
 The goal is that with an enduring understanding of British culture, Marshall Scholars will facilitate ongoing positive relations between the U.S. and U.K.

-The Marshall Scholarships are available for one year and two years.
+The Marshall Scholarships are available for one or two years.
 The two-year scholarship may be extended on a limited basis for strong academic reasons, subject to availability of funds.
-Up to 40 are awarded annually, with up to eight being one-year scholarships.
+Typically up to 40 scholarships are awarded annually, with approximately eight being one-year scholarships.
 The award covers university fees, living expenses, books, research and travel, round-trip travel from the U.S. to the U.K. and additional support for dependent spouses.Eligibility

-Marshall Scholars are typically outstanding academically, and have shown strong leadership qualities.
+Marshall Scholars are typically outstanding students who have shown strong leadership qualities.
 The online application asks for details of activities, sports, jobs, projects and more.
-Applicants must also submit essays outlining their program of study, how they’ll benefit personally from a fellowship, and how they’ll support improved U.S. – U.K. relations.
+Applicants must also submit essays outlining their program of study, how they'll benefit personally from a fellowship, and how they'll support improved U.S. - U.K. relations.

-In addition, four letters of recommendations and certified, official transcripts from all colleges are required.
-Students in economics and quantitative fields require GRE scores.
+In addition, four letters of recommendation and certified, official transcripts from all colleges are required.
 Each aspect of the application process should tie back to the core program goals, and emphasize strong academic performance and leadership potential.

 Dr. Tianhui Michael Li was a Marshall Scholar in 2007.
 Today he's the Founder and CEO of the Data Incubator.